 The order of visiting patients

-A full visitor ban has been implemented at several patient care units of the Clinical Centre of the University of Debrecen starting January 18, until further notice.
+A full visitor ban has been implemented at all patient care units at the University of Debrecen Clinical Centre's Nagyerdei, Kenézy Gyula and Gróf Tisza István Campuses on 31 January.

-Due to the increasing number of upper respiratory illnesses, the restriction was ordered by the Hajdú-Bihar County Government Office as an epidemiological preventive measure to protect inpatients and workers and is valid until revoked.
+Due to the increasing number of upper respiratory illnesses, the full visitor ban was ordered by the Hajdú-Bihar County Government Office as an epidemiological preventive measure to protect inpatients and workers and is valid until revoked.

 The management of the University of Debrecen and the Clinical Centre asks for the cooperation and patience of patients and relatives.